threader/PC-Tuning/docs/post-install.md

 ## Configure the BCD Store

-- Open CMD & enter the following:
+- Open CMD & enter the commands below.

     - Disable the boot manager timeout when dual booting does not affect single boot times.